All about our social impact work

 If you think your school/institution/organisation/company could benefit from some time out in nature then get in touch.

 We were over the moon in 2018 to be supported by Awards For All to run our musical memories project.
 It involved a year long project engaging two groups of vulnerable older people in monthly musical get-togethers.
 We sang, danced, listened and shared stories all whilst enjoying the life sustaining benefits of companionship and community.
 We had such a blast and still think of our older friends often.
 Tracks requested ranged from 'Albatross' by Fleetwood Mac, 'Brown Boots' by Stanley Holloway and 'Unchained Melody' by the Righteous Brothers, which had many fans.
 We were even lucky enough for one group member to share their own breath taking recording of the track.
 We heard of weddings, first jobs, favourite clubs, 'grandads' records - the whole range.
 What an amazing treat it was and our older participants reported gaining so much from spending the time together and sharing in music.

-Earlier in our first year we adventured over to the other side of the county to run workshop's for Looked After Children and their foster families.
-We ran two workshops from the wonderful Hub and have really enjoyed creating the music videos for all participants.
-The project was a great success with carers unilateraly agreeing that the sessions had much to offer both themselves, the children and them as a family.
-Comments ranged from stating that the sessions were 'therapeutic' ... and 'Made them relax when many have high alert and are stressed or anxious most of the time' to recognising the benfits of having a film to keep, memories to remember.
+Earlier in our first year we ventured over to the other side of the county to run workshop's for Looked After Children and their foster families.
+We ran two workshops from The Hub and really enjoyed creating the music videos for all participants.
+The project was a great success with carers unanimously agreeing that the sessions had much to offer both themselves, the children and the foster family as a whole.
+Comments ranged from stating that the sessions were 'therapeutic' ... and 'Made them relax when many have high alert and are stressed or anxious most of the time' to recognising the benefits of having a film to keep, memories to remember.
 Each Looked After Child got their personalised film delivered on these funky little memory sticks.
 The workshops were carried out with East Sussex Foster Care Association with generous funding from Chalk Cliff Trust.